o7q/MediaDownloader/README.md

 <br>

 # Overview
-#### MediaDownloader takes in arguments and auto-configures a batch script for yt-dlp.
+<h3>MediaDownloader takes in arguments and auto-configures a batch script for yt-dlp.</h3>
-#### FFmpeg is then used for farther media processing if specified to do so.
+<h3>FFmpeg is then used for farther media processing if specified to do so.</h3>

 <br>